Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 - ✅ Application amount = 10 units × face value for default oversubscribed IPOs.

 This entire checklist is 5 minutes.
-Skipping any one item is a 50% chance the application fails — and you find out only after the IPO closes.
+Skip any one item and there's a 50% chance the application fails, and you find out only after the IPO closes.

 Tracking it in Kharchapatra